apache/jackrabbit-oak/oak-doc/src/site/markdown/differences_permission.md

 - `MODIFY_PROPERTY`: permission to change an existing property
 - `REMOVE`: aggregation of `REMOVE_NODE` and `REMOVE_PROPERTY`
 - `USER_MANAGEMENT`: permission to execute user management related tasks such as e.g. creating or removing user/group, changing user password and editing group membership.
+- `INDEX_DEFINITION_MANAGEMENT`: permission to create, modify and remove the oak:index node and it's subtree which is expected to contain the index definitions.

 The following permissions are now an aggregation of new permissions: